-A new Field Operations Manual (2008) has been prepared to standardize data collection efforts in the field.
+A new Field Operations Manual (2013) has been prepared to standardize data collection efforts in the field.
 Each participating organization collecting samples in the field has identified a single point of contact for field operations (referred to as the Lead Scientist in the field operations manual).

 A single laboratory manual was not developed for the project since each of the participating laboratories have their own internal operating procedures.
 Comparability of laboratory efforts will be ensured through compliance with the requirements listed in this Quality Assurance Plan (QAP) which identifies performance based standards and the appropriate level of QA/QC.
-Procedures for benthic analyses appropriate to the Bight'08 Project are detailed in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual (2008)
+Procedures for benthic analyses appropriate to the Bight '13 Project are detailed in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual (2013).
+Procedures for toxicology analyses appropriate to the Bight '13 Project are detailed in the Toxicity Laboratory Manual (2013).

 The manuals and the QA/QC requirements were prepared in coordination with the appropriate personnel from each of the participating organizations.
 Potential problem areas identified in the preparation and review of these manuals were resolved using a consensus-based approach.
 Copies of these manuals have been distributed to all participants in the program.

 These manuals will form the basis for training workshops and provide a reference for field and laboratory personnel during sample collection and processing activities.